HighCapable/YukiHookAPI/docs-source/src/en/about/contacts.md

 Thank you for choosing and using `YukiHookAPI`.

-If you have code-related suggestions and requests, you can submit a Pull Request on Github.
+If you have code-related suggestions and requests, you can submit a Pull Request on GitHub.